kent-rasmussen/azt/docs/SIMPLEINSTALL.md

 2. [Install Git and Download A-Z+T](#install-git-and-download-azt)

 ## Install Python
 1. Download and install Python from [here](https://www.python.org/ftp/python/3.12.4/python-3.12.4-amd64.exe).
+As of July 2024, versions 3.9-3.12 seem to work for Windows modules.
 At this step:

 ![Add Python to Path](images/Python_path.png "Add Python to Path")